 Secondary outcomes were in-device late loss: 0.20 mm in the BVS group vs. 0.08 mm in the metal stent group (p = 0.01).
 Also, cardiovascular death, MI, or revascularization was 1.1% in the BVS group vs. 0% in the metal stent group.
 The one event in the BVS group was due to stent thrombosis.

 Among individuals with STEMI, implantation of a BVS resulted in nearly complete vessel healing, which was noninferior to the everolimus-eluting metal stent.
 Clinical events were low; however, there was one case of stent thrombosis with the BVS.
+BVS was associated with likely restoration of infarct-related artery vasomotor function.
 Future trials powered for clinical events are warranted.

 Sabaté M, Windecker S, Iñiguez A, et al. Everolimus-eluting bioresorbable stent vs. durable polymer everolimus-eluting metallic stent in patients with ST-segment elevation myocardial infarction: results of the randomized ABSORB ST-segment elevation myocardial infarction—TROFI II trial.
-Eur Heart J 2015;Sep 24:[Epub ahead of print].
+Eur Heart J 2016;37:229-40.

 Presented by Dr. Patrick Serruys at the European Society of Cardiology Congress, London, September 1, 2015.